 Learn what Cardano staking truly is.
-How to stake ADA (₳) and get rewarded an additional ADA (₳) in return!
+How to stake ADA (₳) to stake pools and get rewarded an additional ADA (₳) in return, making it a sweet passive income.

 What is Cardano (ADA) staking?